Preparation of a task risk analysis (TRA).

 Step 2 - Determine the risks

 Determine and list the risks.
-Don’t just look at the risks present, but also consider new risks that may arise.
+Don’t just look at existing risks, but also consider new risks that may arise.

-For this, use Fine & Kinney’s risk analysis method:
+For this, use Fine Kinney’s risk analysis model:

-Risk = likelihood factor x exposure factor x severity factor
+Risk = probability factor x exposure factor x severity

 The probability factor W is the probability that a hazard will cause damage.